Arkaeriit/reflet/software/non-regression/README.md

 |`dbg`  |A number      |The tester expects a debug instruction and checks the value of the working register against the argument.|
 |`dbg*` |Nothing       |The tester expects a debug instruction but don't care about the value in the working register.|

+Lines starting with `#` will be ignored as comment.